charlesreiss/cs3130-website/labhw/cache-lab.md

     Each person should answer an individual set of questions, but you may work with others to figure how to do so.

-    (If you have fully and correctly completed the exercises on the lab interface, that counts as submitting the lab and you do not need to get checked off.)
+    (If you have correctly completed the exercises on the lab interface, that counts as submitting the lab and you do not need to get checked off.)